 “We took her to physical therapy, to a chiropractor, an orthopaedist, we did x-rays, we went to the pediatrician several times, and her symptoms got progressively worse,” said Toni.

-Toni even took her daughter to see Dewi-Frances T. Depositario-Cabacar, M.D., a neurologist at Children’s National Health System.
+Toni even took her daughter to see Dewi-Frances T. Depositario-Cabacar, M.D., a neurologist at Children’s National Hospital.
 With her mystery illness far from solved, Lauren accepted an invite to the Olympic Training Center in Colorado.
 Now experiencing symptoms of blurred vision and dizzy spells even when she was sitting still, it was time for Lauren to pack her swimsuit and return home.

 Lauren returned to the DC-area and to Children’s National, where Toni emphasized that the symptoms appeared to be most severe when Lauren was swimming.
 The neurologist made an interesting suggestion: Lauren should see a cardiologist.